In this article, we will discuss the different operating modes of a Cisco router.

 - ROMMON Mode

 User Exec Mode

 As soon as the router is turned on, it starts decompressing the IOS image to the RAM and we gain access to the router command-line interface.
-When the booting process is completed, and we press Enter, the router enters into User Exec mode with User prompt.
+After the booting process is completed, and we press Enter, the router enters into User Exec mode with User prompt.

 The User Exec mode can execute a few show and network commands like tracert, ping, telnet, etc.

 The privileged mode is the next level of router mode.
 To go to the privileged mode, we have to type ENABLE command in User Exec mode and then hit Enter.
 Here, the command line prompt changes to #.